 EDF Renewables and Fred.
-Olsen Seawind have applied for a Maritime Area Consent (MAC) for the proposed 1.5 GW Colding offshore wind farm in Ireland.
+Olsen Seawind have applied for a Maritime Area Consent (MAC) for the proposed 1.5 GW Codling offshore wind farm in Ireland.

 The project is one of the seven that the Irish Government invited to apply for MACs earlier this year after the country launched this new consent process under the Maritime Area Planning Act to regulate the use of Ireland’s maritime area.

 If Codling Wind Park’s application is successful, it will allow the project to compete in the first Offshore Renewable Electricity Scheme auction, which is due to open later this year, and to submit a planning application to An Bord Pleanála.

 “EDF Renewables is already very active in Ireland, across onshore and offshore wind, solar PV and battery storage.
 It is a strategically important market, to which we are fully committed.
 Our total focus now is on progressing the Codling Wind Park project through the ORESS auction and into planning.
 The submission of our MAC application is another step in this process”, said Scott Sutherland, Head of Offshore Wind at EDF Renewables.